Coaching is a one-on-one process of imparting to a leader the encouragement and skills they need to succeed in a task.

 - Updates Minister of Coaching by submitting monthly reports in a timely manner

-If you feel that you meet the following qualifications to join this committed group, please send an email to Dr. Joi Robinson, Minister of Coaching, at email@example.com to express your interest.
+If you feel that you meet the following qualifications to join this committed group, please email Dr. Joi Robinson, Minister of Coaching, to express your interest.